sophia-zube/incari-doc/toolbox/datetime/README.md

 ### UTC

 [Coordinated Universal Time](https://www.timeanddate.com/time/aboututc.html) \(UTC\), is a standard time basis around the world.
-The universal time standard was formerly Greenwich Meantime \(GMT\), but in order to create a differentiation between a time-_zone_ and a time _standard_, UTC was adopted.
+The universal time standard was formerly Greenwich Mean Time \(GMT\), but in order to create a differentiation between a time-_zone_ and a time _standard_, UTC was adopted.

 ### Timezones